 You know how I felt after reading this email?
 I felt great.
 I really felt happy for Christine!
 The strangest thing is her email didn’t even try to sell or be entertaining.
 It was just a personal thank you.
 Now Christine’s business is at the front of my mind.

 Even if an email isn’t one-to-one, it still does feel personal to receive an email directly from the owner.
 Go ahead, give it a try.

 - Don’t be overly creative (read: deceptive) in your subject lines.
 This annoys your readers and can lose sales.
 While it helps to write creative subject lines for your emails, promising one thing and delivering another is not going to help.
 In the emails I send out, I try to be as literal as possible, no games.

 - Make sure your unsubscribe button is nowhere near any other links in your email, including the links in your signature.
-This is important because on mobile devices when you’re using your thumbs, it’s hard sometimes to click on the right link.
+This is important because when you’re using your thumbs on mobile devices, it’s sometimes hard to click on the right link.